Ezhikpizhik/Triathlon_Ironman/README.md

-# The Nerd’s Guide to Triathlon or Data Analysis of the Olympic Ironman
+# The Nerd’s Guide to Triathlon or Data Analysis of the Olympic Ironman :swimmer::bicyclist::runner:

 :point_up: Read the full article [@Medium](https://medium.com/@larushkalmy/the-nerds-guide-to-triathlon-25e1daa90571)